Key Witness (1960 film): Cast

+Production

+It was one of two films Hunter made for Karlson, the other being Hell to Eternity.

 Reception

 According to MGM records, the film earned $360,000 in the US and Canada and $450,000 in other countries, resulting in a loss of $496,000.
 Reviews generally praised the film, although The Hollywood Reporter and Variety criticized its element of racism.

 Writing in The New York Times, reviewer Howard Thompson praised the film, saying "If 'Key Witness' could be better, we don't know how."
 He also noted, "...this little picture is fast, tough, tight, sickeningly real to watch and wonderfully well put together."